wardota/ansible-simulation/README.md

-# Ansible-Simulation
+# Ansible-Simulation-Simple

-  A project to simulate Ansible as the automation tool to setup, manage, and control any device in the praticular network
+  A simple project to simulate Ansible as the automation tool to setup, manage, and control any device in the praticular network

 Project type is practicing the configuration of automation tools 'Ansible' in a